Spontaneous Ratchet Currents and Transition Dynamics in Active Wetting

 We define the \textit{density} current $J^{(\rho)}(x)$ such that $\partial_t \rho = - \partial_x J^{(\rho)}$.
 Integrating (\ref{eq:ABP_evolution}) over orientations $\theta$ yields:

-This current must be a constant in steady-state; using the steady-state identity $\int_0^{\ell_s} \vb{p}(x) \ \dd x = \vb{0}$, we obtain (see Appendix\ref{app:ratchet_current}):
+This current must be a constant in steady-state; using the steady-state identity $\int_0^{\ell_s} \vb{p}(x) \ \dd x = \vb{0}$, we obtain (see Appendix):

-where $ M[\rho] = \{\int_0^{\ell_s} [1-\rho(x)]^{-1} \dd x\}^{-1} $ plays the role of a mobility, and is strictly positive.
+where the effective mobility $ M[\rho] = \{\int_0^{\ell_s} [1-\rho(x)]^{-1} \dd x\}^{-1} $ is strictly positive.
 From (\ref{eq:SS_current}), we see that current flows from the dry (low-density) side of the barrier to the wet (high-density) side, which is in the opposite direction to a diffusive flux through the barrier.

 For large systems $\ell_s \to \infty$, the mobility decays as $M \sim \ell_s^{-1}$; the integrand in \eqref{eq:SS_current} is non-zero only for $|x|< 1/2$, so the integral remains of order unity.
 Hence the current is suppressed in large systems as $ J_{\mathrm{ss}}^{(\rho)} \sim \ell_s^{-1} \; . $ Physically, this scaling arises because the ratchet acts as a localized driving force, while the friction is distributed across all particles.